Imagine a method that propels teams towards unprecedented success, where every project becomes a resounding triumph.

 “Ideas are easy.
 Execution is everything”, as J. Doerr says in his book.

 To turn those ideas into tangible results, effective execution is paramount.
 This holds true for implementing Objectives and Key Results in project management.

 This section presents an easy-to-use roadmap, a practical guide that takes you from ideation to successful execution of OKRs in project management.

 Step 1: Define your objectives and key results

-Implementing OKRs in project management starts with clearly defining your objectives and key results.
+Implementing OKRs in project management starts with clearly defining and OKR planning.